infocyde/FluxSchnellWrapper/README.md

 # Flux.1 Streamlit GUI for Replicate Flux API
-Just a simple streamlit wrapper GUI around Flux.1 Schnell, Develop, and Pro API calls to Replicate This is written in Python and Streamlit.
+Just a simple streamlit wrapper GUI around Flux.1 Schnell, Develop, and Pro API calls to Replicate.
+This is written in Python and Streamlit.
 You must have a python 3.1x interpreter installed on your system.

 You can test a live version (without the save image and save prompt features) if you have a replicate auth token key here-